-Next, we explain why a larger value of $g$ results in a smaller $(\Delta T)_{\mathrm{cr}}$.
-To satisfy the condition $v_y \geq \sqrt{2gH}$, an increase in $g$ implies that a particle reflected from the lower heat bath needs to collide with the lower heat bath more times to reach the upper heat bath.
-Consequently, the propagation time for such a reflected particle to return to the upper heat bath increases, as demonstrated in Section A of Supplemental Material.
-As a result, the collision frequency $f$ of particles colliding with the upper heat bath will decrease.
-To illustrate this, we can equivalently rewrite $f$, given by Eq.~(6) in Ref.~\cite{Luo2019}, as
+Next, we elucidate why a larger $g$ reduces $(\Delta T)_{\mathrm{cr}}$.
+To reach the upper heat bath after reflection from the lower bath, a particle must satisfy $v_y \geq \sqrt{2gH}$ at the lower boundary.
+As $g$ increases, the required initial upward velocity grows, implying that particles undergo more collisions with the lower bath before reaching the upper bath.
+Consequently, the mean return time to the upper bath increases.
+This directly suppresses the collision frequency $f$ of the particles with the upper bath.
+For clarity, we rewrite the expression for $f$ from Eq.~(6) of Ref.~\cite{Luo2019} as

-This analytical expression is also plotted as the solid line in Fig.~\ref{fig2}(b), showing that $f$ decreases with increasing $\Delta T$, and that larger $g$ further reduces $f$ at a fixed $\Delta T$, as expected.
-It has been shown in Ref.~\cite{Luo2022} that for $g=0$, when the inhibitory effect of decreasing $f$ on thermal exchange is greater than the promotional effect of increasing $\Delta T$ on thermal exchange, the system will exhibit the NDTR effect.
-Thus, the further reduction in $f$ induced by increasing $g$ leads to a smaller $(\Delta T)_{\mathrm{cr}}$, actively promoting the emergence of NDTR.
+This analytical expression is also plotted as the solid curve in Fig.~\ref{fig2}(b), confirming that $f$ decreases with $\Delta T$, and that at fixed $\Delta T$, larger $g$ further diminishes $f$, as expected.
+Ref.~\cite{Luo2022} established that, for $g=0$, NDTR arises when the inhibitory effect of decreasing $f$ on thermal exchange outweighs the promotional effect of increasing $\Delta T$.
+Since increasing $g$ amplifies the suppression of $f$, the threshold $(\Delta T)_{\mathrm{cr}}$ at which this dominance occurs shifts to smaller values.
+Hence, gravity actively promotes NDTR by lowering $(\Delta T)_{\mathrm{cr}}$.

-\textit{Numerical results.} To check the analytical results and provide a numerical example, we first quantify the noninteracting system (i.e., the integrable case).
-In Figs.~\ref{fig2}(a) and \ref{fig2}(b), the theoretical predictions for the heat flux (Eq.~(\ref{J0})), and the collision frequency (Eq.~(\ref{f})) are compared with our numerical simulation results (symbols).
-Excellent agreement is observed between theory and simulations, strongly supporting our analysis presented above.
-In addition, to further illustrate the effects of gravity, we show in Figs.~\ref{fig2}(c) and ~\ref{fig2}(d) the height-dependent particle number density $\rho(h)$ and temperature $T(h)$ for different values of $g$ at $\Delta T=0$.
-As expected, $\rho(h)$ follows the Boltzmann distribution $\rho(h) = \rho_0 e^{-mgh/k_B T}$, and for all cases of $g\neq0$, $T(h)$ decreases with increasing $h$ due to the conversion of kinetic energy into gravitational potential energy.
+\textit{Numerical results.} To validate the analytical results and illustrate their physical relevance, we first consider the noninteracting (integrable) case.
+In Figs.~\ref{fig2}(a) and \ref{fig2}(b), the theoretical curves for the heat flux [Eq.~(\ref{J11})] and collision frequency [Eq.~(\ref{f})] are compared with numerical simulation data (symbols).
+Excellent agreement is found across the entire parameter range, corroborating the validity of our analytical framework.
+Furthermore, to elucidate the role of gravity in equilibrium, Figs.~\ref{fig2}(c) and \ref{fig2}(d) display the height-dependent particle number density $\rho(h)$ and local temperature $T(h)$ at $\Delta T = 0$, for several values of $g$.
+As expected, $\rho(h)$ obeys the Boltzmann distribution $\rho(h) = \rho_0 \exp\!\left(-\frac{mgh}{k_{\mathrm{B}} T}\right)$.
+Meanwhile, $T(h) = T = 1$ is uniform throughout the system, confirming the expected homogeneous isothermal state in thermal equilibrium.